 - On rising, honour Christ – Sun/Son salutations is one of my favourite ways to do this with my whole body.

-- On going to bed, honour the Goddess/Sophia and ask her to keep you safe through the night.
+- When going to bed, honour the Goddess/Sophia and ask her to keep you safe through the night.
 I believe this connection with the Night and Darkness is why Catholics feel the need to invoke Mary with the words ‘Holy Mary, Mother of God, pray for us sinners now and in the hour of our death’

 - Use the 40 days of Lent to prepare for the arrival of both the Goddess of spring and the Resurrection of our Lord.
 This is a time of letting go of anything that separates us (aka ‘sin’) from Holy Mother-Father God.